Analysis of your data on Google Search Console can provide some fantastic insights into what is actually going on within Google.

 If you want to see keywords and countries and URL’s together, please see how you can do this on Omologist, details above.

-Highest Ranking Urls Using Google Search Console Data
+Highest ranking URLs using Google Search Console Data

 Identify the highest ranking Countries